IncubusVictim/HDHomeRunEPG-to-XmlTv/README.md

 ### Install Python

-Install Python onto your platform if it is not already available and ensure you can execute the following from you terminal/command/Powershell window:
+Install Python 3.6 or above onto your platform if it is not already available and ensure you can execute the following from you terminal/command/Powershell window:

 ```
 python --version